 Setting up two fields will give users the option to choose any combination of index/noindex and follow/nofollow.

 You can get a step-by-step walkthrough to set up your SEO fields in Contentful in our Global Marketing and Localization demo.
-Click play below and hop to chapter six, “SEO and custom apps” for a brief tutorial.
+Hop to chapter six, “SEO and custom apps” for a brief tutorial.

 You can get started with Contentful today

 If you’re looking for more resources to help you get started with Contentful, you can explore our Learning Center.
-And if you simply want to focus on web pages for now (instead of an omnichannel approach), take a look at our new apps Compose + Launch, designed to help teams easily create and manage web pages (including SEO fields) in Contentful.
+And if you simply want to focus on web pages for now (instead of an omnichannel approach), take a look at Compose and Launch, two features in our Studio app, designed to help teams easily create and manage web pages (including SEO fields) in Contentful.